metauni/metauni.github.io/soc/index.md

 You should also be comfortable with functions and terms like [domain](https://en.wikipedia.org/wiki/Domain_of_a_function), [codomain](https://en.wikipedia.org/wiki/Codomain), [injective, surjective, bijective](https://en.wikipedia.org/wiki/Bijection,_injection_and_surjection), [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product).

 For tablet and microphone recommendations see the [hardware](https://www.metauni.org/posts/instructions/hardware) page.

-## Foundations Seminar

-Every two weeks we also host the foundations seminar, which is run fortnightly on metauni-day at 21:00 AEDT.
-[Click here for details](https://metauni.org/foundations/).